Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Abstract

 \section{Abstract}

-Several hydrodynamical instabilities potentially operating in disks around young stars have been discussed lately that all depend on the thermodynamic stratification of the disk and on the local rate of thermal relaxation.
-In this paper, we map constraints on the spatial extents of hydrodynamically unstable regions for the {\em Vertical Shear Instability} (VSI), the {\em Convective OverStability} (COS), and the amplification of vortices via the {\em Subcritical Baroclinic Instability} (SBI) onto models of viscous accretion disks.
-We use 1+1 dimensional, steady state accretion disk models, which include the effects of stellar irradiation, viscous heating and flux-limited radiative transfer.
-This allows for a self-consistent determination of the local radial and vertical stratification and thermal relaxation rate in a disk, in dependence of the chosen parameters like stellar mass, disk mass and the viscosity parameter $\alpha$.
-Our results imply that passive disks with $\alpha\lesssim 10^{-4}$ do only have VSI and COS susceptible zones at radial distances $\gtrsim 10\, \text{au}$ and about one pressure scale height above the midplane.
-Vortex amplification via SBI nevertheless operates even for this low viscous heating rate between $\sim 0.3\, \text{au}$ and $\sim 50\, \text{au}$.
-For $\alpha \gtrsim 10^{-4}$, VSI and COS become active down to radial distances of $\sim 1\, \mathrm{au}$.
-Here, despite relatively long thermal relaxation times, VSI can operate even close to the midplane, because of the vertically adiabatic stratification of the viscously heated disk.
-The growth of all considered instabilities (VSI, COS, and SBI) is favored for lower stellar masses and larger disk masses and $\alpha$-values. \CORR{We conclude that if any mechanism is able to create at least low $\alpha$-stresses ($\sim 10^{-4}$) that lead to viscous heating of the disk, hydrodynamical instabilities are likely to operate in significant parts of the planet forming zones in disks around young stars.} Thus these instabilities are possible candidates to explain the rings and vortices observed with ALMA and VLT.
+Hydrodynamical instabilities in disks around young stars depend on the thermodynamic stratification of the disk and on the local rate of thermal relaxation.
+Here, we map the spatial extent of unstable regions for the {\em Vertical Shear Instability} (VSI), the {\em Convective OverStability} (COS), and the amplification of vortices via the {\em Subcritical Baroclinic Instability} (SBI).
+We use steady state accretion disk models, including stellar irradiation, accretion heating and radiative transfer.
+We determine the local radial and vertical stratification and thermal relaxation rate in the disk, in dependence of the stellar mass, disk mass and mass accretion rate.
+We find that passive regions of disks - i.e. the midplane temperature dominated by irradiation - are COS unstable about one pressure scale height above the midplane and VSI unstable at radii $> 10 \, \text{au}$.
+Vortex amplification via SBI should operate in most parts of active and passive disks.
+For active parts of disks (midplane temperature determined by accretion power) COS can become active down to the midplane.
+Same is true for the VSI because of the vertically adiabatic stratification of an internally heated disk.
+If hydro instabilities or other non-ideal MHD processes are able to create $\alpha$-stresses ($> 10^{-5}$) and released accretion energy leads to internal heating of the disk, hydrodynamical instabilities are likely to operate in significant parts of the planet forming zones in disks around young stars, driving gas accretion and flow structure formation.
+Thus hydro-instabilities are viable candidates to explain the rings and vortices observed with ALMA and VLT.

 \keywords{protoplanetary disks --- accretion, accretion disks --- hydrodynamics --- instabilities --- methods: numerical}